 PRINCIPLE 4 – SAFEGUARD INTEGRITY IN FINANCIAL REPORTING

-The AFR Committee is comprised of independent non-executive directors and is chaired by an independent non-executive director.
-All members of the AFR Committee have a good knowledge of finance and accounting practices (see details of each AFR Committee Member’s respective skills and experience on the Board of Directors page).
+The ARM Committee is comprised of independent non-executive directors and is chaired by an independent non-executive director.
+All members of the ARM Committee have knowledge of finance and accounting practices as well as risk management practices (see details of each ARM Committee Member’s respective skills and experience on the Board of Directors page).

-The AFR Committee meets as required, but at a minimum at least twice a year.
-The Managing Director and Chief Financial Officer are invited to attend the AFR Committee meetings.
+The ARM Committee meets as required, but at a minimum at least twice a year.
+The Managing Director, Chief Financial Officer and Chief Operating Officer are invited to attend the ARM Committee meetings.

-The Board and AFR Committee also, to a certain extent, rely on the auditors (Ernst & Young) to ensure compliance with relevant accounting standards, and give full co-operation to its auditors without absolving itself of its responsibility.
-Where appropriate, the Board and the AFR Committee engage independent experts or professional advisors to assist with the identification and/or management of any key risk areas identified.
+The Board and ARM Committee also, to a certain extent, rely on the auditors (Ernst & Young) to ensure compliance with relevant accounting standards, and give full co-operation to its auditors without absolving itself of its responsibility.
+Where appropriate, the Board and the ARM Committee engage independent experts or professional advisors to assist with the identification and/or management of any key risk areas identified.

 PRINCIPLE 5 – MAKE TIMELY AND BALANCED DISCLOSURE